dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-use-case-guides.md

 ### Query dbt Metrics

-Tools integrated with the dbt Semantic Layer import [metric](/docs/build/metrics) definitions with the time grain and dimensions so their users can query them.
+The dbt Semantic Layer integrates tools that import [metric](/docs/build/metrics) definitions with time grain and dimensions, allowing users to query them.
 The Metadata API provides context about the metrics to power these user experiences.
 See the [dbt Semantic Layer integration guide](/guides/dbt-ecosystem/sl-partner-integration-guide) for more information about how to action these queries.

 <Tabs>